test

 HOPE link

-Currently, the HOPE staff and volunteers offer sessions for students from AVID/TOPS (Boys and Girls Club of Dane County) and students from PEOPLE (supported by UW-Madison).
+Currently, the HOPE staff and volunteers offer sessions for students Dane County high schools involved in programs such as AVID/TOPS from Boys and Girls Club.
 Students work with a college mentor for the duration of a day-long Saturday seminar.

 The requirements for serving as a volunteer mentor for HOPE are current enrollment at a college or university, undergraduate or graduate, with any declared major, and willingness to have a background check completed and attend the entirety of one HOPE session.
 If you are a current college or university student and would like to apply to be a mentor, please fill out this form: HOPE Mentor Application (pdf)